legendary-mich/moonpipe/README.md

   - `MAP` - the result of the promise is emitted
   - `TAP` - the value that is fed into the promise is emitted
 - `cancelOnPump` - if `true`, the active promise is canceled on every new value
-- `timeoutMs` - time after which the promise is canceled and a `TimeoutError` is emitted
+- `timeoutMs` - time after which the promise is canceled and a `TimeoutError` is emitted. `timeoutMs: 0` means disabled.
 - `poolSize` - number of promises running concurrently
 - `cache` - if `true`, the result of the promise will be cached
 - `hashFunction` - a function that takes the pumped `value` and returns the `key` at witch the result will be cached.
 Defaults to `value => value`